Bowl Me Over

 Please refer to the printable recipe card at the bottom of this post for the exact measurements.

-• white chocolate chips or white candy melts
+• white chocolate chips, almond bark or white candy melts

 • candy eyes or chocolate chips